thehackerthathacks/Recon-Tool/README.md

 **reconV2.bat works fine on windows 11**

-(chcp problems, requires additional settings must be configured)
+(chcp problems, requires additional settings to be configured)